AvinashhMishraa/django_rest_framework_example_2/README.md

 > >
 > >     def validate(self, data):
 > >         if data['age'] < 18:
-> >             raise serializers.ValidationError('Age should be greater than 18')
+> >             raise serializers.ValidationError('Age should be 18 or older.')
 > >         return data
 > > ```
 > <br>